top of page

 “When we eat nourishing fats in the right way, we feel stable, energized, and clear.
 Without enough healthy fats, the body and mind become dry, scattered, and depleted.” – Veena, Saumya Ayurveda

-• Sit down to eat in a calm, distraction-free environment (no phones or laptops)
+• Sit down in a calm, distraction-free environment – avoid phones, laptops, or TV while eating.

-• Chew thoroughly to support proper breakdown and absorption
+• Chew thoroughly to support proper breakdown of food and maximize nutrient absorption.

-• Pause between bites to notice when you feel full or satisfied
+• Pause between bites to notice when you feel satisfied or full, preventing overeating.

-• Eat until nourished, not stuffed—leaving space aids digestion and prevents sluggishness
+• Eat until nourished, not stuffed – leaving a little space aids digestion and prevents sluggishness.

 "Healthy digestion, assimilation, and elimination begins in the mind.
 Learn the Saumya Two-Minute Meditation technique and use it while cooking and before eating.
 Saumya clients report a decrease in gas, bloating, burping and an increase in satiation." -Veena, Saumya Ayurveda